-The bill establishes a framework for timber management leases on state forest land in Alaska, empowering the commissioner to issue leases for timber harvest and management.
+The bill establishes provisions for timber management leases on state forest land in Alaska, empowering the commissioner to issue leases for timber harvest and management.
 It mandates that lessees adhere to sustainable practices, which include the harvest and sale of merchantable timber, afforestation, fire prevention, and necessary infrastructure development.
 The bill outlines the nomination process for land, the preparation of requests for proposals, and the criteria for selecting applicants.
-Leases can be granted for up to 55 years with one renewal option, and the legislation includes provisions for compliance, public access, and oversight.
+Leases can be issued for a maximum of 55 years with one renewal option, and it includes stipulations for compliance, public access, and oversight.

 Statutes affected: SB0075A, AM SB 75, introduced 01/27/2025: 36.30.850, 38.05.124, 38.05.035, 38.05.180, 38.05.115, 38.05.082, 38.05.195, 38.05.205, 38.05.255, 38.05.850, 38.05.075, 38.05.070, 38.05.073, 38.05.081, 38.05.083, 38.05.087, 38.05.102, 38.05.565, 38.05.600, 38.05.810, 38.05.860, 38.04.045, 38.05.840, 41.17.060, 41.15.305, 41.17.200, 41.17.230, 38.05.945, 38.05.110, 38.05.120, 41.17.950, 41.15.300, 41.15.330, 41.15.315, 38.05.105, 38.95.400, 38.95.499, 41.15.320, 41.17.220, 38.04.005, 41.17.900